Remember Who You Are

 Overcoming Familiarity: Space vs. Place

-I’ve spent and continue to spend a lot of time finding pictures around my home here in East Central Indiana, which, as anyone who’s been here can tell you, is not always an easy task.
+I've spent and continue to spend a lot of time finding pictures around my home here in East Central Indiana, which, as anyone who's been here can tell you, is not always an easy task.
 One result of this is, of course, my book, Close to Home: Finding Great Photographs in Your Own Back Yard.
-In it, I attempt to help others see what I see: that great photographs exist everywhere; you only need to look for them.
+In it, I attempt to help others see what I see: that great photography exists everywhere if you only look for them.
 One of the things I discuss in the book is the difficulty we all have overcoming the familiarity of a place.
 This familiarity can cause us to gloss over many photographic opportunities which, to us, seem mundane and boring.
 However, I recently came across something that I think can help you to make that shift in your mind and allow you to see beyond the familiar.

 In her book, Land Matters: Landscape Photography, Culture and Identity, author Liz Wells talks about space vs. place.
 She writes: